 Car sharing and car pooling, ride share and taxis

-Can using a car be a sustainable travel option?
+Can occasionally using a car be a sustainable travel option?

 Car access is more sustainable than car ownership